Bissmella/bissmella.github.io/_pages/about.md

   - /about.html
 ---

 I am an M2 MVA (Mathematics, Vision, Apprentisage/learning) student at École Normale Supérieure Paris-Saclay.
+In 2025 as part of my master's program I did an internship at ISIR lab of Sorbonne University on Reinforcement Learning and Language Models (both LLMs and VLMs).
 Previously I both interned and worked as research engineer at L2TI lab of Univeristy of Sorbonne Paris-Nord where I mainly worked on multimodal object detection and few-shot learning for object detection.
 More specifically, during my Master's internship at L2TI laboratory I worked on fusion of multi-modal (RGB & IR) data in aerial images for the purpose of object detection and I leveraged cross-channel attention mechanism for using the benefits of multi-modality in remote-sensing images.
 The output of this internship has been published as an oral paper at ICIP 2024.